May 30, 2022

 What does conducting due diligence mean - overall takeaways

 While conducting due diligence can be seen as a tiresome and laborious process, it is crucial to do it thoroughly.
 Without it, you leave yourself open to the risk of the unknown.
 It may seem like a jargon type term, but due diligence is simply the process of giving yourself the information to make a fully informed decision before making any purchases or sales.
-As a result, it minimises your losses in the future that could have been circumnavigated if you had been more thorough before signing the dotted line.
+As a result, it minimizes your losses in the future that could have been circumnavigated if you had been more thorough before signing the dotted line.